What are Alerts in MT4, and How to Use Them?

-You can go to the alert customization menu («Alert Editor») by double-clicking it on the chart.
+Now you know how to add sound alert to MT4 and you can go to the alert customization menu ("Alert Editor") by double-clicking it on the chart.
 See an example of an already customized notification (the actions required are listed below the picture):

 - Action.
 The following actions can be performed after an alert has been triggered: